d3x0r/JSON6/README.md

 The following is the exact list of additions to JSON’s syntax introduced by JSON6. **All of these are optional**, and **MOST of these come from ES5/6**.

-## Caveats

-Does not include stringify, instead falling back to original (internal) JSON.stringify.
-This will cause problems maintaining undefined, Infinity and NaN type values.

 ### Summary of Changes from JSON5